MattKuhn123/MattKuhn123.github.io/index.md

 | IDE license         |               |              |               | $1,200        |
 | Total               |               |              |               | $13,000       |

-A professional application in an enterprise can cost $819,000
+A professional application in an enterprise can cost $819,000 per year.